EllenB/xarray-stac-dask-tutorial/notebooks/05_scaling_setup.md

 ![Alt text](../images/aws_2.PNG)

-Once you are logged in, type in **IAM** which stands for Identity and Access Management and click on **IAM**:
+Once you are logged in, type in **IAM** (which stands for Identity and Access Management) on the dashboard and click on **IAM**:

 ![Alt text](../images/aws_3.PNG)

-If you want to enable (optionally) use Multi Factor Authentication (MFA) as an extra level of safety, you will be prompted for this (and this usually happens through the app on your phone).
+If you want to enable (optionally) Multi Factor Authentication (MFA) as an extra level of safety, you will be prompted for this (and this usually happens through the app on your phone).
 For more information, please see the [AWS documentation](https://aws.amazon.com/iam/features/mfa/) and [video](https://www.youtube.com/watch?v=e6A7z7FqQDE).
-Twilio Authy Authenticator, Duo Mobile, Microsoft Authenticator, Google Authenticator, Symantec VIP are some of the options you can choose.
-I choose Google Authenticator.
+Twilio, Authy Authenticator, Duo Mobile, Microsoft Authenticator, Google Authenticator, Symantec VIP are some of the options you can choose.
+We are using Authy (as it allows different accounts at the same time).

 Next, we create a new User (for administrative tasks).
 Click on **Users**: